belgattitude/soluble-japha/README.md

 ## Considerations

-The bridge operates by forwarding every method calls between PHP and Java runtimes and keeping the objects states between them.
+The bridge operates by forwarding every method calls between PHP and Java runtimes and keeps the objects states between them.
 Although the speed of a one method call or object instanciation is insignificant, multiplying them has a certain cost on performance.
 Optimization techniques exists, but if you intend to make thousands of method calls on some basic Java objects you might prefer developing a specific API (microservices, REST, JsonRPC, XMLRpc, SOAP...) to interact with Java.
 On the other hand, and it's where the bridge make more sense, if the cost of executing code on the JVM (think JasperReports, POI, NLP, Jsoup) shows a better performance while not requiring thousands of method calls (open a file, process something, get back results) the penalty performance becomes minimal while preserving a total control on the Java library API.